 Hinduism vs Buddhism

-Desire is the root cause of all evils according to Buddhism.
-Hence they consider the world a repository of sorrow and affliction.
-Removal of affliction is considered the primary aim of human life.
+Hinduism has no founder.
+Hinduism believes in the existence of souls.
+They primarily accept two kinds of soul, namely, the individual soul and the supreme soul.
+The supreme soul is called the Brahman.
+It is interesting to note that Hinduism accepts the Buddha as one of the ten incarnations of Lord Vishnu.
 According to Hinduism people should strive to achieve what are called four ends of human life during their stay in this mortal world.
 The four ends of human life are dharma (righteousness), artha (material wealth), kama (sensual pleasures) and moksha (liberation).
 Achievement of all the four ends of human life is absolutely necessary for the completeness of life.
-Hinduism accepts the four ashramas or stages of life, whereas Buddhism does not believe in ashramas.
+Hinduism accepts the four ashramas or stages of life.
+They are namely Brahmacharya (student life), Grihastha (household life), Vanaprastha (retired life) and Sanyasa (renounced life).

+Desire is the cause of all evils according to Buddhism.
+Hence, they consider the world a repository of sorrow and affliction.
+Removal of affliction is considered the primary aim of human life.
+Unlike Hinduism, Buddhism does not believe in ashramas.
 It would simply say that a person can be drafted into the Order provided he is spiritually fit.

-- Removal of sorrow is the goal of a human being in the mortal world.
+• Removal of sorrow is the goal of a human being in the mortal world.
 Hinduism believes in the attainment of the four ends of human life during the stay of a man in this mortal world.
 The four ends are dharma, artha, kama and moksha.

 • Hinduism accepts ashram as whereas Buddhism does not accept ashram but would say that a person can be inducted into the Order if he is spiritually prepared.

 - Difference Between Christianity and Hinduism

 - Difference Between Jainism and Hinduism